grantcolley/blazor-notes/README.md

 * **NavigationManager.LocationChanged** - event fired when the navigation path has changed.
 If `IsNavigationIntercepted == true`, then the Blazor intercepted the navigation from the browser, else `NavigationManager.NavigateTo` caused the navigation to occur.

 * **NavigationManager.Refresh(bool forceLoad = false)** - refreshes the page

+### Enhanced Navigation and Form Handling

+Enhanced navigation is enabled by default.

+Blazor Web Apps are capable of two types of routing for page navigation and form handling requests:
+- Normal navigation (cross-document navigation): a full-page reload is triggered for the request URL.
+- Enhanced navigation (same-document navigation): Blazor intercepts the request and performs a fetch request instead.
+Blazor then patches the response content into the page's DOM.
+Blazor's enhanced navigation and form handling avoid the need for a full-page reload and preserves more of the page state, so pages load faster, usually without losing the user's scroll position on the page.

+Enhanced navigation is available when:
+- The Blazor Web App script (blazor.web.js) is used, not the Blazor Server script (blazor.server.js) or Blazor WebAssembly script (blazor.webassembly.js).
+- The feature isn't explicitly disabled.
+- The destination URL is within the internal base URI space (the app's base path).

+If server-side routing and enhanced navigation are enabled, location changing handlers are only invoked for programmatic navigation initiated from an interactive runtime.
+In future releases, additional types of navigation, such as link clicks, may also invoke location changing handlers.

+When an enhanced navigation occurs, LocationChanged event handlers registered with Interactive Server and WebAssembly runtimes are typically invoked.
+There are cases when location changing handlers might not intercept an enhanced navigation.
+For example, the user might switch to another page before an interactive runtime becomes available.

+When calling `NavigateTo`:
+- If forceLoad is false, which is the default: And enhanced navigation is available at the current URL, Blazor's enhanced navigation is activated.
+Otherwise, Blazor performs a full-page reload for the requested URL.
+- If forceLoad is true: Blazor performs a full-page reload for the requested URL, whether enhanced navigation is available or not.

+You can refresh the current page by calling `NavigationManager.Refresh(bool forceLoad = false)`, which always performs an enhanced navigation, if available.
+If enhanced navigation isn't available, Blazor performs a full-page reload.

 [*Reference - Microsoft ASP.NET Core Blazor : Routing and Navigation*](https://learn.microsoft.com/en-us/aspnet/core/blazor/fundamentals/routing)